Details that annoy online casino visitors

 With this approach, errors in the interpretation of individual words and whole sentences are inevitable.
 As a result, the potential audience may get confused in the interface or misunderstand the instructions.
 Also, such texts will simply confuse them.
-Such a site will not arouse confidence.
+Such a site will not be credible.

 Lack of mobile version

-Practically nonsense in current realities.
 As a rule, any site has a mobile version.
 But there are also nuances.
 Very often web developers are limited to adapting the desktop version of the site for mobile devices.
 While the mobile-first approach is much better.
-Following this paradigm, the development of site design should begin with the mobile version, and this version is subsequently adapted for desktops.
+Following this rule, the development of site design should begin with the mobile version, and this version is subsequently adapted for desktops.
 Modern frameworks like React and Angular allow you to make such web applications that work equally well on any device.

-Players often do not just want to press the buttons on the slot machines and enjoy the rotation of the drum.
-They want to know the details – with what probability in the slot fall out certain combinations, on what sizes of winnings can be expected depending on the bet, and so on.
+Players often don’t just want to press the buttons on the slot machines and enjoy the rotation of the drum.
+They want to know the details – with what probability in the slot falls out certain combinations, on what sizes of winnings can be expected depending on the bet, and so on.
 If they find detailed descriptions of the rules on the site, they will be happy.

 One of the new trends in slots is the individual adjustment of the slot appearance and characteristics.
 The player can choose a skin, sound, adjust the drum speed, and so on.
 Besides, he can set his limits.
 This approach helps to unique the user experience and better tie the player to a particular casino.

-Often the user’s decision to stay on a particular site or go try their luck elsewhere is influenced by trifles.
-Well, if these little things at least do not annoy.
+Often times, little things affect a user’s decision to stay on a particular site or try their luck elsewhere.
+Well, if these little things at least don’t annoy.
 And these little things can be quite a lot.
 The quality bar set by large casinos and game providers.
 And all other market participants should focus on these high standards of quality.
-It is always worth studying competitors and watch what chips they add to their projects.
+It is always worth studying competitors and eye on what features they add to their projects.